Isotonic regression with unknown permutations: Statistics, computation, and adaptation: Main results

-Part (b) of Corollary~\ref{cor:lse}, on the other hand, provides a risk for the vanilla isotonic least squares estimator when estimating functions in the set $\Mspace(\lattice_{d, n}) \cap \infball(1)$.
+\end{proposition} Part (a) of Proposition~\ref{cor:lse} deals with the LSE computed over the entire set $\Mspace_{\perm} (\lattice_{d, n})$, and appears to be new even when $d = 2$; to the best of our knowledge, prior work~\citep{ShaBalGunWai17,mao2018towards} has only considered the bounded LSE~$\thetahatblse$~\eqref{eq:def-blse}.
+Part (b) of Proposition~\ref{cor:lse}, on the other hand, provides a risk for the vanilla isotonic least squares estimator when estimating functions in the set $\Mspace(\lattice_{d, n}) \cap \infball(1)$.
 This estimator has a long history in both the statistics and computer science communities \citep{robertson1975consistency,dykstra1982algorithm,stout2015isotonic,kyng2015fast,ChaGunSen18,han2019}; unlike the other estimators considered so far, the isotonic LSE is the solution to a convex optimization problem and can be computed in time polynomial in $n$.
 Bounds on the worst case risk of this estimator are also known: results for $d = 1$ are classical (see, e.g., \citet{brunk1955maximum,nemirovski1985convergence,Zha02}); when $d = 2$, risk bounds were derived by~\citet{ChaGunSen18}; and the general case $d \geq 2$ was considered by~\citet{han2019}.
-Corollary~\ref{cor:lse}(b) improves the logarithmic factor in the latter two papers from $\log^4 n$ to $\log^{5/2} n$, and is obtained via a different proof technique involving a truncation argument.
+Proposition~\ref{cor:lse}(b) improves the logarithmic factor in the latter two papers from $\log^4 n$ to $\log^{5/2} n$, and is obtained via a different proof technique involving a truncation argument.

 Two other comments are worth making.
 First, it should be noted that there are other estimators for tensors in the set $\Mspace(\lattice_{d, n}) \cap \infball(1)$ besides the isotonic LSE.
 The block-isotonic estimator of~\citet{deng2018isotonic}, first proposed by~\citet{fokianos2017integrated}, enjoys a risk bound of the order $C_d \cdot n^{-1/d}$ for all $d \geq 2$, where $C_d > 0$ is a $d$-dependent constant.
 This eliminates the logarithmic factor entirely, and matches the minimax lower bound up to a $d$-dependent constant.
 In addition, the block-isotonic estimator also enjoys significantly better adaptation properties than the isotonic LSE.
 On the other hand, the best known algorithm to compute the block-isotonic estimator takes time $\order(n^3)$, while the isotonic LSE can be computed in time $\ordertil(n^{3/2})$~\citep{kyng2015fast}.